Tarzan, Lord of the Jungle (novel)

 Tarzan, Lord of the Jungle is a novel by American writer Edgar Rice Burroughs, generally considered the eleventh in his series of twenty-four books about the title character Tarzan (the previous book, Tarzan and the Tarzan Twins, being omitted from the enumeration on the grounds that it was written for younger readers).
-It was first published as a serial in Blue Book Magazine from December 1927 through May 1928; it first appeared in book form in a hardcover edition from A. C. McClurg in September 1928.
+The story was first published as a serial in Blue Book Magazine from December 1927 through May 1928; it first appeared in book form in a hardcover edition from A. C. McClurg in September 1928.

 Plot summary

 Tarzan finds an outpost of European knights and crusaders from a "forbidden valley" hidden in the mountains, whose ancestors had gone astray en route to the Holy Land and ended up in the depth of Africa.
-The 20th century ones still maintain a Medieval European way of life, having split into two mutually-hostile factions.
+They still maintain a medieval European way of life in the 20th century and have split into two mutually-hostile factions.
 Tarzan's lion ally Jad-bal-ja puts in an appearance late in the book.